grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 # Checkpoint 1
 Our theme requires access to older allegation data not contained in the CPDB database.
-Here we provide a script to load one csv file (zipped up in `file`) that was provided to us.
+Here we provide a script to load one csv file (zipped up in `cpdb_public_case_info_08282018_data_inserts.sql.zip`) that was provided to us.

 ## Loading the data
 **HAVING TROUBLE** loading data?
 Contact sundar@northwestern.edu.
 You may also view the output png files provided to see the results of the queries.

 ### Import old data set (Instructions)
+* The first thing you should do is download `cpdb_public_case_info_08282018_data_inserts.sql.zip` from the repository which contains the old allegation data. **NOTE:** Be sure to store this in the **Downloads** folder (you want to avoid spaces in your file path).
+Make sure you unzip the file after downloading (can usually do so by just clicking on the folder).

+* Login into the database in the terminal:
+Run `psql cpdb postgres`, then enter your password.
+You should now see `cpdb=#` in your terminal.

-After logging into the database, either in your terminal, pgAdmin, or another tool such as DataGrip, run this query to create the new table where we will store the old allegation data in a table called `case_info_08282018`.
+After logging into the database, either in your terminal, in pgAdmin, or another tool such as DataGrip, run this query to create the new table where we will store the old allegation data in a table called `case_info_08282018`.
 ```
 create table if not exists case_info_08282018
 (